Erskine Veterans Charity: Erskine Transitional Support Accommodation (ETSA)

 The David Boyle Court facility supports Veterans who have encountered difficulties in transition from Military service to civilian life.
 It offers them a safe place to live for up to two years, where they can learn job skills, access support services, enjoy Erskine's leading activity centre - ERMAC, and meet others in the same position.

 The Transitional Support Accommodation David Boyle Court, based within Erskine’s Veterans Village in Bishopton, features 24 single occupancy apartments that come fully furnished, complete with living and dining spaces, kitchen, bedroom, and an en-suite wet room.
 There are also four fully accessible apartments.
 The new facility features two communal spaces which are used for training, one-to-one counselling and skills development.
 One of these spaces can also be used as a cinema room.

+Erskine Veterans Activities Centre - North (EVAC North)

+In order to help Veterans live well within their communities across Scotland, Erskine is replicating ERMAC in several locations.
+EVAC North opened in December 2024, from the former Victoria Hotel in Forres town centre.
+It is actively delivering support to more than 500 Veterans across Morayshire and beyond.